Ali-Doggaz/GrabCon_2021_Writeup/Crypto/Old_Monkey/Notes.md

 So now we can get i from the first char of our encrypted string.
 Yay!

-After figuring out how to get i, we take a look at the next step, which is a loop that goes through our flag, and xor it with the iTH character of x
+After figuring out how to get i, we take a look at the next step, which is a loop that goes through our flag, and xor each char with the iTH character of x

         for c in text:
             out += chr(ord(c) ^ ord(self.x[i]))